Krispy Kreme Copycat Donut Recipe

 - Punch down the dough on a nonstick, greased surface and roll it out.
-Then cut out rounds with a donut cutter and set aside.
+Then cut out rounds with a donut cutter and set them aside.
 Take the remaining dough and roll it out once more, then cut out more rounds.
 Continue until you are not able to cut any more disks out.

-- Cover the cut donuts and allow to rise until they have doubled in size – about one hour.
+- Cover the cut donuts and allow them to rise until they have doubled in size – about one hour.

 - Let cool on a rack.